ElHbrouk/Ma4ro3/README.md

 1. Open your terminal or command prompt.
 2. Navigate to the directory where you want to store the project.
-3. Clone the repository using Git (replace `[your-repository-url]` with the actual URL of your repository):
+3. Clone the repository using Git (replace `https://github.com/ElHbrouk/Ma4ro3.git` with the actual URL of your repository):

     ```bash
     git clone https://github.com/ElHbrouk/Ma4ro3.git